DEV2DEV-DE/ioBroker.jablotron/README.md

 ### **WORK IN PROGRESS**
 * Catch EAI_AGAIN
 * Automatic refresh of session-id
+* Changed headers to prevent caching
+* Catch other HTTP errors

 ### 0.1.0 (2023-12-10)
 * Fixed issue with restarts due to timeouts